sufyandaredevil/abh/NOTES.md

     //Java.perform() Attaches current thread to the JVM and execute the function passed as an argument Java.perform(function() {
       //Retrieves a reference to the Activity class from the Android SDK
-      //Example: if our <package_identifer_name> is com.hacking.demoapp that has a class DemoClass, we need to create an object we Java.use(): 'com.hacking.demoapp.DemoClass' const Activity = Java.use('android.app.Activity');
+      //Example: if our <package_name> is com.hacking.demoapp that has a class DemoClass, we need to create an object we Java.use(): 'com.hacking.demoapp.DemoClass' const Activity = Java.use('android.app.Activity');
       //Overrides the onResume() method of the Activity class with a custom implementation Activity.onResume.implementation = function () {